An interview with Valerie Farabee, director of operational research and analysis, Liberty Shared

 How does Orbis help to identify connections to modern slavery?

 Ownership structures and third-party relationships can be difficult to identify in cases of forced labour and modern-day slavery.
 It’s important that databases like Orbis continue to provide accurate information on marine vessels, entities, corporate relationships, and beneficial ownership.
-Orbis is an information rich, one-stop source for the type of information we look for.

 Bureau van Dijk captures and treats data from more than 160 separate information providers, and hundreds of its own sources, to create Orbis.